-In case of the opposition by a tenant to urgent works (namely remodelling or restoration) which are required by any public authority from the landlord, the law provides the possibility of termination of a lease agreement by the landlord.
+In the case of opposition by a tenant to urgent works (namely remodelling or restoration) that are required by any public authority from the landlord, the law foresees the possibility of termination of a lease agreement by the landlord.
 Within six months, the tenant still has the possibility to cease the mentioned opposition, by accepting the works and therefore termination of the lease agreement is no longer valid.

-Upon notice being given to the tenant, the landlord is obliged to pay the tenant compensation in the amount corresponding to one year's rent or, alternatively, ensure a house is available to the tenant in the same municipality or in a surrounding municipality, in similar conditions of location, rent and expenses.
+Upon notice being given to the tenant, the landlord is obliged to pay the tenant compensation in the amount corresponding to one year's rent or ensure a house is available to the tenant in the same municipality or in a surrounding municipality, in similar conditions of location, rent and expenses.